ajaygautam/ajaygautam-com/_posts/2024-10-01-Code-review-best-practices.md

     * INFO: Everything that a person needs to read to understand the flow of code / (summarized) data items / decision points
     * DEBUG: More information / more data that explain the process more
 * Specific libraries
-    * Don't check-in DEBUG for hibernate.
-This generates a LOT of log noise!
+    * Don't commit config with DEBUG level for hibernate.
+This generates a LOT of log noise! (good for local debugging though)

 ## SQL best practices
 * While adding SQL to Java code, use triple double quotes.
 This makes copy pasting to/from SQL tools easier https://stackoverflow.com/questions/28356801/triple-quotes-in-java-like-scala
+* Use [JPA query methods](https://docs.spring.io/spring-data/jpa/reference/jpa/query-methods.html) to auto create sql based on declarations.

 ## Git best practices
 * Must NOT have commented code in a pull request